 Configuring a custom NTP server configuration is shown below.

-[Note] Note: Specifying a URL for the time server
+Note: Specifying a URL for the time server | |

+For cOS Core versions prior to 12.00.09 a time server URL must have the prefix "dns:".
 For version 12.00.09 and later, an FQDN Address object must be used instead of a direct URL reference.
-See the relevant cOS Core Administration Guide for more explanation.
+See the relevant cOS Core Administration Guide for more explanation. |

 Once the values are set correctly, we can press the OK button to save the values while we move on to more steps in cOS Core configuration.
 Although changed values like this are saved by cOS Core, they do not become active until the entire saved configuration becomes the current and active configuration.
 We will look at how to do this next.